Kong/docs.konghq.com/app/_includes/md/gateway/upgrade-flow.md

     click J "/gateway/latest/upgrade/in-place/"
 {% endmermaid %}

 > _Figure 1: Choose an upgrade strategy based on your deployment type.
 For traditional mode, choose a dual-cluster upgrade if you have enough resources, or an in-place upgrade if you don't have enough resources.
-For DB-less mode, use a rolling upgrade.
-For Konnect DPs, use a rolling upgrade.
+For DB-less mode and {{site.konnect_short_name}} DPs, use a rolling upgrade.
 For hybrid mode, use one of the traditional mode strategies for CPs, and the rolling upgrade for DPs._